 PID's priority since the Camp Fire has been to reestablish high-quality potable drinking water for all customers.
 Based on extensive water quality sampling at more than 6,000 locations and totaling over 400,000 individual analytical tests, PID has identified piping to be replaced where contamination persists despite flushing activities.
 Most of the persistent contamination has been identified in small diameter dead-end mains, or service laterals serving destroyed structures.
 The work to complete replacement of service laterals for all destroyed structures who plan to rebuild will take several years.
 Recognizing that many members of the community have an immediate need for water, including but not limited to those living in temporary housing on their vacant lot and those who are actively rebuilding, PID established the Interim Water Service (IWS) program.
-Under this program customers are provided a temporary connection to PID through their pre-existing service lateral and a backflow prevention assembly.
-The backflow prevention assembly is intended to protect PID's distribution system from potential contamination related to effects of the fire and/or activities taking place on the parcel that could introduce contamination into the system, including lot clearing, construction, temporary storage tanks, or any combination thereof.
+Under this program customers are provided a temporary connection to PID through their pre-existing service lateral and a backflow prevention assembly is intended to protect PID's distribution system from potential contamination into the system, including lot clearing, construction, temporary storage tanks, or any combination thereof.
 Customers receiving water through the IWS program remain under the Water Quality Advisory and should assume water is non-potable and are advised to comply with the provisions of the advisory.